-It is important to note that patients who undergo treatment are advised to stay away from sexual contact until the sores completely heal.
-They are also expected to inform their sexual partners so they can receive the necessary treatment if necessary.
+It is important to note that when you undergo treatment, stay away from sexual contact until the sores completely heal.
+You must inform your sexual partners so they, too, can receive the necessary treatment if necessary.

 Treatment For Pregnant Women with Syphilis

-Pregnant women who have syphilis can also be treated safely with antibiotics (x).
-Treatment means are dependent on how long syphilis has been in the body and the term of the pregnancy.
-Women who are dealing with early latent syphilis are usually treated with a penicillin injection if the pregnancy is within the first or second trimester or given two injections a week apart if the pregnancy has reached its third trimester.
+Pregnant women who have syphilis can receive treatment safely with antibiotics. (x) Treatment means depend on how long syphilis has been in the body and the term of the pregnancy.
+Women dealing with early latent syphilis receive treatment with penicillin injection if the pregnancy is within the first or second trimester or given two injections a week apart if the pregnancy has reached its third trimester.

-Pregnant women who have had syphilis for more than two years are usually treated with 3 penicillin injections at weekly intervals (x).
+Pregnant women who have had syphilis for more than two years receive treatment with three penicillin injections weekly. (x)

 Living with Syphilis

-Patients who are living with syphilis can have a high quality of life, and there are many steps that can be taken to make living with syphilis easier (x).
+Living with syphilis, you can have a high quality of life and take many steps to live with syphilis easier. (x)

-- Always use a new condom when engaging in vaginal, oral or anal sex.
-It is also important to remember that these condoms must cover all sores and rashes else you won’t be protected.
+Always use a new condom when engaging in vaginal, oral or anal sex.
+It is also important to remember that these condoms must cover all sores and rashes.
+That way, you have protection.

-- Having sex with several partners increases the risk of contracting STDs.
-If you do have multiple partners, it is even more important to use condoms and do regular STD tests.
+Having sex with several partners increases the risk of contracting STDs.
+It is even more important to use condoms and do regular STD tests if you have multiple partners.

-Most importantly, disclose your condition to your sexual partners who may have been exposed to infection before your diagnosis.
-This will ensure they seek out the appropriate treatment, as well as protect their future sexual partners from contracting the infection.
+Most importantly, disclose your condition to your sexual partners, who may have the infection even before your diagnosis.
+It will ensure they seek the appropriate treatment and protect their future sexual partners from contracting the disease.

 Supplements to Help Syphilitic Symptoms

 This supplement helps to maintain joint health and keep skin elasticity.
-Collagen powder procured from pork contains alanine, arginine, glycine and glutamic acid, which are all helpful amino acids.
-The optimal dosage is 2,500 mg to be taken 2-4 times daily or a directed by your doctor.
+Collagen powder that comes from pork contains alanine, arginine, glycine and glutamic acid, which are all helpful amino acids.
+The optimal dosage is 2,500 mg, 2-4 times daily or as directed by your doctor.

-Ginger is widely known for its reputation as a natural anti-inflammatory used for easing digestive discomfort and related issues.
-Take 1,000 milligrams (about 1/2 tsp) of ginger once daily, or as directed by your medical doctor.
-To avoid heartburn, take with at least 8 ounces of water.
+Ginger has its reputation as a natural anti-inflammatory for easing digestive discomfort and related issues.
+Take 1,000 milligrams (about 1/2 tsp) of ginger once daily or as directed by your medical doctor.
+To avoid heartburn, take it with at least 8 ounces of water.

-Acai berry extract powder is chock-full of powerful oxidants that has various benefits to the body.
+Acai berry extract powder is chock-full of powerful oxidants that have various benefits to the body.
 It may contain more antioxidants than blueberries, raspberries and even cranberries.
-The optimal dosage for this supplement is 1,200 mg to be taken once daily.
+The optimal dosage for this supplement is 1,200 mg.
+Take it once daily.

-As a supplement, one should take aloe vera extract in doses of 1,000 mg (rounded 1/2 tsp) once daily.
+As a supplement, take aloe vera extract in doses of 1,000 mg (rounded 1/2 tsp) once daily.
 Take it with 8 oz of water or as directed by your doctor.

 The Bottom Line

-Syphilis is a sexually transmitted disease characterized by sores, rash and, if left untreated, can cause damage to organs, blindness, erratic behavior, dementia and even death.
-Treatment is relatively simple.
-However, because early stages are difficult to detect, it can often go untreated for years.
-This is why regular STD checks are ideal.
+Syphilis is a sexually transmitted disease characterized by sores, rash and, if left untreated, can cause damage to your organs, blindness, erratic behavior, dementia and even death.

-If caught in a timely manner, syphilis can be dealt with before it causes lasting and irreversible damage.
+If caught promptly and treated, syphilis resolves before it causes lasting and irreversible damage.
 Pregnant women should also take a test as soon as they realize they are pregnant.
-This can prevent their unborn baby from contracting the condition.
+The test can prevent their unborn baby from contracting the condition.